HasinthaPerera/HasinthaPerera/README.md

 ---

 ### 🚀 About Me
-- 🎓 Student / Developer
+- 🎓 Information Systems Student / Developer.
 - 💻 Love working with *Java, **Swing, and **Game Development*
-- 🎮 Currently building 2D Maze and Temple Run-style games
+- 🎓 Undergraduate at University of Sabaragamuwa Sri Lanka.
-- 🧩 Interested in AI & Chess programming
+- 🧩 Interested in Web Development, Game Programming, Exploring New Technologies.

 ---